w3f/polkadot-wiki/docs/maintain-guides-how-to-upgrade.md

 2019-10-28 21:44:13 Applying authority set change scheduled at block #450092 2019-10-28 21:44:13 Applying GRANDPA set change to new set with 20 authorities
 ```

-If you would like to perform maintaince on one server, which requires an activity where you cannot continue running the node on that server